-This 4 week course will start with introducing the history of Chinese landscape painting then the common techniques related to the Chinese soft brushes and ink.
+This course will start with introducing the history of Chinese meticulous painting then the common techniques related to the outline and colours.
 Participants will have the option to select from a range of subjects demonstrated by the tutor, such as fish and flowers etc.

 Students can anticipate completing at least one piece of Chinese painting artwork per class.
 Demonstration and plenty of personal attention will be provided during the class.
 This course is suitable for both beginners and advanced students.

 The cost is £125 for 10 hours or £100 for university students’ concessions.
 All materials are provided.

 To secure your place on this enjoyable course please use the University’s ePay system or you can download this PDF Form which you will then need to complete and return to our office with a cheque made out to the University of Edinburgh for the appropriate amount.
 (Please note we are no longer accepting cash payment in our office)

 This course will be led by Chi Zhang, experienced art tutor, shortlisted of ‘Sky Art Landscape Artist of the year 2015’.
 For more information and see Chi’s work please visit http://www.chizhangartist.com